Home » Small Cakes recipes » Jelly Cakes

 Jelly Cakes

-Jelly cakes are an old fashion favourite often served at parties and special occasions.
+Jelly cakes are an old fashion favorite often served at parties and special occasions.

-These small vanilla cakes are filled with cream and coated is sweet raspberry jelly and desiccated coconut.
-One bite and you’ll be in love!
+These small vanilla cakes are filled with cream and coated with sweet raspberry jelly and desiccated coconut.
+One bite, and you’ll be in love!

 Jelly cake or peach blossoms cut in half

-Small vanilla cakes sandwiched with whipped cream or buttercream, dipped in jelly (jello) and rolled in coconut these cakes are dainty and sweet.
-The best things about Jelly Cakes is that they freeze very well and defrost in a matter of moments.
+Small vanilla cakes sandwiched with whipped cream or buttercream, dipped in jelly (jello), and rolled in coconut, these cakes are dainty and sweet.
+Besides the taste, one of the great things about Jelly Cakes is that they freeze very well and thaw in moments.

-You will require gem irons to make the traditional shape but if not the cake can be baked in a cake pan then cut into squares or use shallow patty pans.
+You will require gem irons to make the traditional shape, but if not, the cake can be baked in a cake pan and then cut into squares or use shallow patty pans.
 Use whipped cream or this Italian meringue buttercream to sandwich cakes together.

 • They’re delicious: The sweet flavor of jelly cakes is loved by all ages.

-• They’re easy to make: This is a relatively simple recipe to make, and can be adapted to suit different tastes and preferences.
+• They’re easy to make: This relatively simple recipe can be adapted to suit different tastes and preferences.

-• They’re versatile: You can vary the fillings and coatings, allowing for endless flavor combinations.
+• They’re versatile: You can vary the fillings and coatings, allowing endless flavor combinations.

 • They’re portable: Jelly cakes are often served at parties and special occasions because they are easy to transport and serve.

-• They’re nostalgic: For many people, these cakes bring back fond memories of childhood and family gatherings.
+• They’re nostalgic: For many, these cakes bring back fond memories of childhood and family gatherings.

 For complete ingredient quantities and full instructions, please scroll to the printable recipe card at the bottom of the page.